- See all programs >

 Smarthinking provides online one-to-one academic support up to 24 hours a day 7 days a week.
 Students can participate in drop-in tutoring, scheduled tutoring, or off-line tutoring in a variety of subject areas.
 Smarthinking also has an online Writing lab which can assist students across academic disciplines.

 Students can access Smarthinking by logging in and entering your username, which is your Columbia e-mail address and entering the “Lions1754” as the password.
 After you log in for the first time, you should change your password.

-If you have questions about Smarthinking, please contact Kerri Dishuk at firstname.lastname@example.org.
+If you have questions about Smarthinking, please contact Kerri Mizrahi at email@example.com.

 The Writing Center provides writing support to the entire Columbia community.
 In one-on-one consultations and workshops, our consultants offer feedback and strategies to help you improve at every stage of your writing, from brainstorming to final drafts.

 The Libraries provide gathering places to pursue scholarly research, to learn about and use information technology, to write, to study, and to draw on our rich collection of print and electronic resources.
 At your disposal is a fully integrated research library.
 Columbia’s Libraries, with over 10 million volumes, over 100,000 current journals and serials, and an extensive collection of electronic resources, manuscripts, rare books, microforms, and other non-print formats, rank as one of the top five academic library systems in the nation.

 The CourseWorks learning management system provides state-of-the-art online learning and information sharing tools, while creating a highly interactive educational experience.
 This robust system offers user-friendly information sharing between instructors and students through collaboration tools, such as email, chat and wiki, discussion boards, quizzing, an improved gradebook and social media.